Abhishek4411/Auto_Chart/README.md

-# Professional Auto Chart
+#  Auto Chart

-A clean, minimal, real-time Auto Chart with a professional black and white design.
+A clean, minimal, real-time Auto Chart with a  black and white design.
 Type your diagram description and see instant results.

 ## Features

 - **Real-time Preview**: Diagrams update instantly as you type
-- **Clean Professional Design**: Black and white color scheme
+- **Clean  Design**: Black and white color scheme
 - **Simple Syntax**: Use arrows `->` to connect components
 - **Auto-scaling**: Automatically adjusts sizing for large diagrams
 - **Clean Layout**: Non-overlapping elements with proper spacing